 \section{From Semi-algebraic to Piecewise Linear geometry}

-We consider an analogous problem to the previous one in the \emph{Piecewise Linear} (\PL) class.
+We consider an problem in the \emph{Piecewise Linear} (\PL) class analogous to the previous one.
 The interest of this new problem is twofold.
 First, we can make a connection between the \PL~and semi-algebraic cases.
-Second, we can take advantages of know results in the \PL~geometry.
+Second, we can take advantage of known results in \PL-geometry related to our problem.

-Up to now, we have not consider all the good properties of semi-algebraic sets.
-In particular, it is well-know that compact semi-algebraic sets admit ``good'' triangulations, which allows us to obtain a representation in the \PL~category.
-Using this result, called \emph{Semi-algebraic Triangulation Theorem}, we make a connection between the geometric Kontsevich-Zagier problem and a \PL~version.
+Up to now we have not considered all the good properties of semi-algebraic sets.
+In particular, it is well-known that compact semi-algebraic sets admit ``good'' triangulations, which allows us to obtain a representation in the \PL~category.
+Using this result, called \emph{Semi-algebraic Triangulation Theorem}, we obtain a ``\PL~analogue'' of the the geometric Kontsevich-Zagier problem.